mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/pregnancy-back-pain-help.md

 - In the first trimester, to address early postural changes and morning sickness
 - In the second trimester, as the baby’s weight increases and the body’s center of gravity shifts
-- In the third trimester, to manage increased back pain and prepare for labor
+- In the third trimester, to manage increased back pain and prepare for labour

 It’s never too late to start chiropractic care during pregnancy.
 Many women find pregnancy back pain relief even when starting care in the later stages of pregnancy.